cepthomas/SbotPdb/README.md

 There's a fair amount hacked from [remote-db](https://github.com/ionelmc/python-remote-pdb) with the new stuff to make the grease good.

 Built for ST4 on Windows and Linux.
-SbotPdbClient is Windows only but probably could work on linux.

 ## Features